cjimenezsanchez/war-of-suits/README.md

 ### Comments

-Find an apk file attach at the root of the project.
+Find an apk file attached at the root of the project.